-- (a) the Series A Bonds will be rated "AA/stable" by Fitch and "Aa2/stable" by Moody's; - (b) the Series B Bonds will be rated "AA/stable" by Fitch and "Aa2/stable" by Moody's; and - (c) the Series C Bonds will be rated "AA/stable" by Fitch and "Aa2/stable" by Moody's.
+- (a) the Series D Bonds will be rated "AA/stable" by Fitch and "Aa2/stable" by Moody's; and - (b) the Series E Bonds will be rated "AA/stable" by Fitch and "Aa2/stable" by Moody's.

 These ratings reflect only the view of the applicable rating agency at the time the rating is issued, and any explanation of the significance of the rating may only be obtained from the relevant rating agency.
 There is no assurance that any credit rating will remain in effect for any given period of time or that it will not be lowered, suspended or withdrawn entirely by the applicable rating agency, if, in that rating agency's judgment, circumstances warrant the lowering, suspension or withdrawal of the rating.
 Any such lowering, suspension or withdrawal of any rating may have an adverse effect on the market price or marketability of the Bonds.